UCI-GDIM31/w0-setup-check-in-justincui177/README.md

 2. Which of the following best describes your major?
 Please specify if not GDIM.

-    - [ ] Game Design & Interactive Media
+    - [1] Game Design & Interactive Media
     - [ ] Computer Science or related major (CS, CSE, Data Science, Informatics, etc) (please specify)
     - [ ] Art-related major (please specify)
     - [ ] Undecided
     - [ ] Other (please specify)

 3. What are you hoping to get out of this class?
+   I want get some skills and basic prog
-4. What, if anything, are you nervous about for this class?
+5. What, if anything, are you nervous about for this class?

 ## Prior Experience